JuliaSpace/ReferenceFrameRotations.jl/README.md

 ## Euler Angle and Axis

-The Euler angle and axis representation is defined by the following mutable
+The Euler angle and axis representation is defined by the following immutable
 structure:

 ```julia